-Across the town centre is the picturesque Habsburg-era Piata Unirii, so-named for the imposing sight of the Romano-Catholic and Serbian Orthodox Cathedrals facing each other.
+Across the town center is the picturesque Habsburg-era Piaţa Unirii, so-named for the imposing sight of the Romano-Catholic and Serbian Orthodox Cathedrals facing each other.
 Historic pastel-hued buildings line the square.
-During the 18th century, this was the city's commercial centre and the venue for numerous military processions and religious ceremonies.
+During the 18th century, this was the city's commercial center and the venue for numerous military processions and religious ceremonies.

 Nicolas Lenau College (Liceul Nicolas Lenau), located on the north side of the square, was built in 1761 and was home to the earliest theatre in Timisoara.

 The baroque Serbian Orthodox Cathedral (Biserica Orthodoxă Sârbă), built in 1745-48,

 and the mint green and white Serbian Bishop's Residence (Vicariatul Ortodox Sârb) with its extravagant decorations are located on the west side of the square.

 The Cathedral can be visited daily between 7AM and 6PM.

 on the east side of the square was built between 1736 and 1754 to the design of Fisher von Erlach and represents a fine example of Viennese baroque style.
 The main altar painting was completed by Michael Angelo Unterberger, director of the Fine Arts Academy in Vienna.

 The impressive 18th century Baroque Palace (Palatul Vechii Prefecturi) dominates the square's south side.
 Formerly the governor's residence, it now houses the Museum of Fine Arts with works by German, Flemish and Italian artists.
 See museum details below.